The Church of Jesus Christ of Latter-day Saints in Vanuatu: Mission

 Missionaries from the Fiji Suva mission first arrived in Vanuatu in 1974.
 It continued to be part of the Fiji Suva Mission until 2012.
-In July 2012, the Fiji Suva and Papua New Guinea Port Moresby Missions were divided to create the Vanuatu Port Vila Mission.
-The Vanuatu Port Vila Mission encompasses the islands of New Caledonia, Vanuatu, and The Solomon Islands.
+In July 2012, the Fiji Suva and Papua New Guinea Port Moresby Missions were divided to create the Vanuatu Port Vila Mission which encompassed the islands of New Caledonia, Vanuatu, and The Solomon Islands.
+On July 1, 2026 the mission was realigned and consists of Vanuatu and New Calidonia after creation of the Solomon Islands Honiara Mission.

 Solomon Islands

 The first branch of the LDS Church in the Solomon Islands was organized February 4, 1996.
 Additional branches formed and the Honiara Solomon Islands District was organized on November 27, 2011.
-In 2024, the district included 1,627 members in eight branches (Auki Branch, Burns Creek Branch, Fauabu Malaita Branch, Honiara Branch, Kola'a Ridge Branch (Honiara), Point Cruz Branch (Honiara), Ulawa Branch, and White River Branch (Honiara).
+In 2025, the district included 3,232 members in ten branches.
+Congregations in the Solomon Islands as of June 2026 include: